popsUlfr/SDH-PauseGames/README.md

 ## Known Issues

-- with multiple launched non-steam applications only the first one will trigger the AppLifetimeNotification callback (this means the app might not show up in the "Pause Games" list but a manual reload fixes it)
 - even without the plugin, multiple non-steam games behave weirdly and may not close correctly (or at least Steam gets stuck on the shutdown screen)

 ## Future ideas